DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 Scopes don't have structure imposed by the protocols - they are just space-separated strings.
 This allows for flexibility when designing the scopes used by a system.
-In this quickstart, you will create a scope that represents complete access to your API.
+In this quickstart, you will create a scope that represents complete access to an API that will be created later in this quickstart.

 Scope definitions can be loaded in many ways.
 This quickstart shows how to use a "code as configuration" approach.
-A minimal Config.cs was created by the template.
+A minimal Config.cs was created by the template at *src/IdentityServer/Config.cs*.
 Open it and add an *ApiScope* to the *ApiScopes* property:

 ```csharp
 public static IEnumerable<ApiScope> ApiScopes =>